 This system is so seamless, not a single playtester ever noticed!

-A flowchart showing the final game loops, and how they relate to each other.
+A flowchart showing the game broken down into separate loops, and how they relate to each other.
 Note the addition of the meta-loop (yellow).

 Loops and Progression